AxisCommunications/signed-video-framework/feature-description.md

 - Firmware version (can be used if the *Signed Video Framework* is integrated in another code base)
 - Serial No
 - Manufacturer (Who is the signer, for example Axis Communication AB)
-- Address (Contact information of signer)
+- Address (Contact information of signer, e.g., url, email, mail)

 ### SEI format
 The framework uses the *user data unregistered* type of SEIs.
 These are organized as